GEPREP About Contents FAQ Donate

 So would it be better to not replace internal combustion engine cars with electric cars?

-If electric cars are really as bad, or nearly as bad, for the environment as internal combustion engine cars, what is the solution?
+If electric cars are really as bad, or nearly as bad, for the environment and public health as internal combustion engine cars, what is the solution?

 This is one of the most important questions that needs to be addressed regarding the environment.
-In very general terms, the answer, at least in part, involves (1) changing the modal mix to reduce the share of road transportation in total surface transportation, (2) reducing the share of total resources devoted to transportation as a whole, and (3) improving land use patterns.
+In very general terms, the answer, at least in part, involves (1) changing the modal mix to reduce the share of road transportation in total surface transportation, (2) reducing the share of total resources devoted to transportation as a whole and (3) improving land use patterns.
 Fortunately, in addition to having immense benefits for the environment, doing this could also provide additional benefits, including helping to improve the quality of life for much of the world's population.
-(This topic will be discussed in detail in one or more future articles.)